Difference Between Annuity vs IRA

 Variable Annuities

 As the name suggests, these annuities are variable in nature and allow investors to generate a high rate of returns by investing in equity or bonds.
 Income will depend on the performance of these assets.
-This is meant for investors who are ready to take risks.
+This is perfect for investors who are ready to take risks.

-Following are the main types of IRA.
+The following are the main types of IRAs.

 1. Traditional IRA: Funds are not subject to any tax unless they are withdrawn.
-10% penalty is charged if they are withdrawn before retirement.
+A 10% penalty is charged if they are withdrawn before retirement.

 - Withdrawal charges are heavy.
 There may be sales commissions.
 There is no built-in payout control.